 Why we picked the Neewer LED Ring Light Kit:

-Once you buy an off-camera ring light, you’ll have to add a stand, too — but that’s not the case with this Neewer kit, which includes everything you need to get started with off-camera, continuous ring lighting for little more than $100.
+Once you buy an off-camera ring light, you’ll have to add a stand, too — but with this Neewer kit, everything you need is included.
+It’s a great way for beginners to get started with off-camera, continuous ring lighting for little more than $100.
 The kit includes the light, stand, Bluetooth remote, ball head and smartphone holder, and white and orange filters for color correction.
 The light is also dimmable all the way down to one percent, making it a versatile lighting tool no matter what look you are going for.

-So how does the cheaper Neewer compare to our top pick, the Savage?
+So how does the cheaper Neewer compare to our top pick?
 The Neewer kit doesn’t have a battery option, so it has to be plugged in to the wall.
 It also lacks adjustable color temperature, relying on filters instead.
-Still, if you’re looking for an inexpensive off-camera ring light that, the Neewer is not a bad option for about $110.
+Still, if you’re looking for an inexpensive off-camera ring light that, the Neewer is not a bad option.

 Best smartphone ring light